Your Definitive Guide to Dividend Investing

 Yes and no. It really depends on the ASX shares in question.

-Most ASX shares pay 2 dividends a year.
-The first will normally be referred to as the ‘interim dividend’ and the other as the ‘final dividend’.
+Most ASX shares pay 2 dividends per year.
+The first will usually be referred to as the ‘interim dividend’ and the other as the ‘final dividend’.
 Some companies pay a smaller interim dividend and a larger final dividend.
 Others will pay an equal amount.

 If a company wants to pay a dividend outside these parameters, it will normally be classed as a ‘special dividend’.
 Special dividends can reflect many things.
-They can be a once-off payment, or an ongoing arrangement.
+They can be a one-off payment or an ongoing arrangement.
 For example, BHP Group Ltd (ASX: BHP) paid a one-off special dividend in January 2019 as a result of the sale of some assets.
-As this was a one-off transaction, the dividend was also of a ‘once-off’ nature.
+As this was a one-off transaction, the dividend was also a one-off payment.

 Other special dividends can reflect the circumstances of the company’s earnings.
-Telstra Corporation Ltd (ASX: TLS) has for years paid a ‘special dividend’ on top of its regular interim and final dividends to reflect the ongoing compensation the company receives as part of the NBN rollout.
+Telstra Corporation Ltd (ASX: TLS) has paid a special dividend on top of its regular interim and final dividends for years to reflect the ongoing compensation it receives as part of the NBN rollout.

-Other ASX investment vehicles such as exchange-traded funds (ETFs) or listed investment companies (LICs) that hold ASX shares within them can also pay dividends (these are sometimes called distributions to reflect this indirect nature).
+Other ASX investment vehicles, such as exchange-traded funds (ETFs) or listed investment companies (LICs) that hold ASX shares can also pay dividends.
+However, they are usually called ‘distributions’ to reflect the indirect nature of these payments.

 For example, an ASX 200 index fund such as the iShares Core S&P/ASX 200 ETF (ASX: IOZ) holds all 200 shares of the ASX 200 – most of which pay dividends.
-The dividends the fund receives will be passed on to the owners of the fund as distributions.
+The dividends that the fund receives are passed on to the owners of the fund (the shareholders) as distributions.

 Not all dividends are paid in cash

 To complicate things even more, dividends aren’t always paid in cash.
-A company can theoretically award its shareholders with company shares rather than cash payments with a dividend – although this isn’t often seen on the ASX.
+A company can theoretically award its shareholders new company shares rather than cash payments, but this isn’t often seen on the ASX.

-A more common scenario occurs if a company decides to ‘spin-off’ part of its business into a new company.
+A more common scenario occurs if a company decides to ‘spin off’ part of its business into a new company.
 The spin-off is sometimes executed via a stock dividend in the new company.
-This happens when a company gives shareholders freshly created shares in one of its operating divisions so that it can break the division off as its own public company.
+This happens when a company gives shareholders freshly created shares in one of its operating divisions so that it can break the division off into its own public company.

-A good example was the spin-off of South32 Ltd (ASX: S32) from its former parent company BHP.
+A good example was the spin-off of South32 Ltd (ASX: S32) from its former parent company, BHP.
 In 2015, BHP decided to split some of its mining operations into a separate company that became South32.
-At the time of the split, existing BHP shareholders were allocated one S32 share for each BHP share they owned.
+At the time of the split, existing BHP shareholders were allocated 1 South32 share for each BHP share they owned.

-These kinds of ‘dividends’ are usually taxed differently or not at all, as they represent a restructuring of capital rather than a distribution of wealth.
+These ‘dividends’ are usually taxed differently or not at all, as they represent a restructuring of capital rather than a distribution of wealth.

-An acronym you’ll frequently hear associated with dividends is DRIP, which stands for ‘dividend reinvestment plan’.
+An acronym that you’ll frequently hear associated with dividends is DRP, which stands for dividend reinvestment plan.

-Many companies (though not all) will allow you to receive additional shares of said company in lieu of a cash dividend payment – thus allowing you to ‘reinvest’ the dividends back into the company via an automatic process that increases your shareholdings (although you still have to pay tax on them, as mentioned earlier).
+Many companies allow investors to receive additional shares of the company in lieu of a cash dividend payment.
+This enables you to reinvest the dividends back into the company via an automatic process that increases your shareholdings (although you still have to pay tax on the dividends, as mentioned earlier).

-Sometimes companies even offer incentives for this, such as a share price discount (eg. 2% from the average share price over a period).
-These transactions will usually not incur brokerage or trading fees either, which makes dividend reinvestment a popular passive strategy.
-The real advantage with this is that you are using the dividend to buy more shares, which will then buy even more shares next dividend.
+Dividend reinvestment is a popular passive investing strategy.
+The real advantage is that you are using the dividend to buy more shares, which will then buy even more shares next dividend.
 It’s basically dollar-cost averaging into the share price, spreading your purchases over time and compounding your dividend payments.

 It’s a strategy well worth considering if you’re a long-term investor keen to harness the power of compound interest.
-However, some investors prefer to reinvest at a time and price of their choosing, and so prefer to receive the cash dividends.
+However, some investors prefer to reinvest at a time and price of their choosing, so they take their dividends in cash.

 What’s a dividend cut?

-So far so good, but dividends don’t always go up (as we have been reminded of in 2020).
+So far so good, but dividends don’t always go up (as we were reminded in 2020).

-Sometimes when a company is facing financial trouble, it has to cut its dividend.
-Dividends have to be paid out of profits and free cash flow, so if these dry up, it can put significant strain on a company’s dividend payments.
+Sometimes, when a company is facing financial trouble, it has to cut its dividend.
+Dividends have to be paid out of profits and free cash flow, so if these dry up, it can put significant strain on the company’s financial health.

 That said, some companies have variable dividends (as discussed with Coles earlier), so their dividends are expected to go up and down over time.
 Dividend changes at companies like this have to be looked at differently because the dividend policy is often more important than the dividend payment.

 Fortescue Metals Group Limited (ASX: FMG) is another good example here.
-The company’s dividend policy is to aim to pay out 50–80% of its full-year net profit after tax, regardless of whether it is more or less than the previous dividend.
+The company’s dividend policy is to aim to pay out 50–80% of its full-year net profit after tax as dividends, regardless of whether it is more or less than the previous dividend.
 This is noteworthy because Fortescue generates revenue by selling iron and iron ore.
 These commodities sell at varying prices, depending on global demand, which directly affects Fortescue’s earnings.

 What about a dividend trap?

-A good 2020 example would be National Australia Bank Ltd (ASX: NAB).
-In 2019, NAB paid out $1.66 in dividend to its shareholders.
-But as the coronavirus pandemic escalated in 2020, it became very obvious that NAB would be unable to maintain these dividend payments in 2020.
-But if an investor wanted to take a chance on the trailing yield NAB was ‘offering’ that was consistently north of 10%, they would have been very disappointed.
-NAB later declared an (annualised) dividend of 60 cents per share – meaning the real yield investors could expect in 2020 was nothing close to 10%.
-Anyone who bought in expecting the 2019 dividend payments to continue would have fallen for a classic dividend trap.
+Therefore, investors who bought NAB in early 2020 expecting a 10% yield would have been disappointed.
+NAB declared an (annualised) dividend of 60 cents per share – meaning the real yield investors received in 2020 was nothing close to 10%.
+Anyone who bought in expecting the 2019 dividend payment to continue would have fallen for a classic dividend trap.